Start9Labs/vaultwarden-startos/instructions.md

 This portal enables you to configure environment settings, enable or disable new signups, edit users, edit organizations, and more.
 To use the admin portal:

 1. Copy your `Admin Token` from StartOS via Services > Vaultwarden > Properties.
-2. Navigate to your Vaultwarden addres with "/admin" suffixed. e.g. `https://<your_vaultwarden_address>/admin`
+2. Navigate to your Vaultwarden address with "/admin" suffixed. e.g. `https://<your_vaultwarden_address>/admin`
-3. Authenticate with you admin token copied in step 1.
+3. Authenticate with your admin token copied in step 1.